cs4241-19a/a1-gettingstarted/README.md

 - **Edited server.js**: Added cases to the switch statement inside http.createServer in order to add support for my external image and .css files.

 ### Design Achievements
 - **Used a custom color palette from color.adobe.com**: You can find the color palette [here](https://github.com/alexmhunt/a1-gettingstarted/blob/master/colorpalette.png) in the repo.
+I used CSS styles to add these colors to the page using the h1, h2, h3, body, and li selectors.